survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

     └── ...
 ```

-This arrangement would make it faster to find configuration related to a category.
-A good option would be to arrange the parts within a single file and use comments to split it up.
+This arrangement can make it faster to find configuration related to a category.
+Additionally, it can also reduce your build time if you're consuming parts from a published package as then only the required plugins will have to be loaded.
+A good alternative for better readability would be to arrange the functions within a single file and use comments to split it up.

 ### Guidelines for building your own configuration packages